StableUSD One Day Volume Reaches $93.00 (USDS)

-StableUSD (CURRENCY:USDS) traded 1.5% higher against the U.S. dollar during the 24 hour period ending at 18:00 PM E.T. on February 12th.
-StableUSD has a market cap of $522,166.10 and $93.00 worth of StableUSD was traded on exchanges in the last 24 hours.
-During the last week, StableUSD has traded 1.2% lower against the U.S. dollar.
-One StableUSD coin can currently be bought for $1.00 or 0.00007038 BTC on popular cryptocurrency exchanges.
+StableUSD (CURRENCY:USDS) traded 1.5% higher against the US dollar during the one day period ending at 14:00 PM E.T. on February 13th.
+Over the last seven days, StableUSD has traded down 1.2% against the US dollar.
+One StableUSD coin can now be purchased for $1.00 or 0.00007038 BTC on exchanges.
+StableUSD has a market capitalization of $522,166.10 and approximately $93.00 worth of StableUSD was traded on exchanges in the last day.

 StableUSD Profile